eastn/sculpt/README.md

 sculpt
 ======

 Sculpting shapes and sounds with gestures using LeapMotion.
-Residency project of Konstantinos Vasilakos
+Residency project of Konstantinos Vasilakos.

+Presently some code snippets in SC.